 Coronavirus testing explained

-Find out about the three main types of coronavirus testing, how samples are collected, and what the tests can tell us.
+Find out about the two main types of coronavirus testing, how samples are collected, and what the tests can tell us.

 There are two main types of coronavirus testing – those that can detect the presence of the virus currently and those that detect a previous response to the virus by your immune system..